isw-kudos/kudos-docs/docs/badges/update/update_app.md

-In order to update Kudos, the Kudos.war file in the application needs to be replaced with the new version through the Web-Sphere Integrated Solutions
+In order to update Huddo, the Huddo.war file in the application needs to be replaced with the new version through the Web-Sphere Integrated Solutions
 Console.
 The .war file contains all the new default data and all other application components.

 ### Login to the WebSphere Integrated Solution